sofiiasst/AlbumentationsX/README.md

 ## Performance Comparison

 Number shows how many uint8 images per second can be processed on one CPU thread.
 Larger is better.
-The Speedup column shows how many times faster Albumentations is compared to the fastest other library for each transform.
+The Speedup column shows how many times faster AlbumentationsX is compared to the fastest other library for each transform.

 | Transform            | albumentationsx<br>2.0.8   | augly<br>1.0.0   | imgaug<br>0.4.0   | kornia<br>0.8.0   | torchvision<br>0.20.1   | Speedup<br>(AlbX/fastest other)   |